Carol A. Rice, Ph.D., R.N.

 Walk Across Texas!
 Program Support

-Michael’s educational background includes a B.S. degree in Biomedical Sciences and a Master of Urban Planning (MUP) degree, with a concentration in Active Living and Healthy Communities, both coming from Texas A&M University.
-He also earned a certificate in Environmental Health Management.
+Mike’s educational background includes a B.S. degree in Biomedical Sciences and a Master of Urban Planning (MUP) degree, with a concentration in Active Living and Healthy Communities, both coming from Texas A&M University.
+He also earned a certificate in Environmental Hazard Management.
+He has a Professional Designation in Crime Prevention Through Environmental Design and he graduated from the Walking College Fellowship Program, a four-month distance-education training through America Walks, a national organization that promotes walking and walkable communities.

 Treye Rice, M.S.